pollotherunner/Indirect-Syscalls/README.md

 This is a basic shellcode loader that implements the concept of **Indirect Syscalls** in practice.
 I developed this while studying antivirus evasion techniques.

+> ⚠️ This loader is extremely simple, has no string encryption, and is **not intended for real-world use**.
+It is only a study project to understand how indirect syscalls work.

 ---

 ## Features